PSPDFKit/react-native/README.md

 - cmake
 - npm
 - PSPDFKit for Windows.vsix (installed)
-- Powershell
+- PowerShell

 #### Getting Started

 Let's create a simple app that integrates PSPDFKit and uses the react-native-pspdfkit module.

-1. Open `Powershell` as administrator.
+1. Open `PowerShell` as administrator.
 2. Make sure `react-native-cli` is installed: `npm install -g react-native-cli`.
-3. Install windows tool for react native: `npm install --global --production windows-build-tools`.
+3. Install Windows Tool for React Native: `npm install --global --production windows-build-tools`.
 4. Open `x64 Native Tools Command Prompt for VS 2017` program.
 5. Create the app with `react-native init YourApp` in a location of your choice.
 6. Step into your newly created app folder: `cd YourApp`.